 Earlier I mentioned PCIe is an interface connection between SSD and motherboard components.
 But what exactly is PCIe?
 PCIe is the short form for Peripheral Component Interconnect Express.
 It is a bus standard that enables high-speed serial communication between SSD and the motherboard.
 Currently, PCIe is the “primary standardized interface connection for motherboard components including memory, storage, and some expansion cards.”

 There are different types of PCIe slots often denoted as x1, x2, x4, x8, and x16 – which represent the numbers of lanes on a PCIe slot or card.
 These lanes are paths through which data simultaneously travels in both directions, therefore the higher the number of lanes the higher the data transfer speeds.
 The latest PCIe specification is version 5.0 which has a 128GB/s data transfer speed.
-However, there are rumors PCIe 5.0 drives will hit the market in 2022 or before the end of this year.

 So, is PCIe and NVMe the same?
 No. From our article, it is crystal clear that PCIe is a data transfer interface standard between a storage device and computer while NVMe is a communication interface and storage technology protocol.
 Both can work together to make the latest SSD generations an improvement over the previous SATA interface over the AHCi technology protocol.